nehalineogi/azure-cross-solution-network-architectures/aks/README-private-cluster.md

 NAME           READY   STATUS    RESTARTS   AGE   IP             NODE                                 NOMINATED NODE   READINESS GATES pod/dnsutils   1/1     Running   0          34m   172.16.240.7   aks-agentpool1-38167371-vmss000000   <none>           <none>

-Create shell connection from the hubdnsvm to one of the nodes using the commands below.
-Replace with your own AKS node names.
+Create shell connection to one of the nodes using the commands below.

+Remember to replace the ```kubectl debug node``` command with your own node names as retrieved by ```kubectl get nodes``` below.

 For further instructions on this process or to learn more see [Connect to AKS cluster nodes for maintenance or troubleshooting](https://docs.microsoft.com/en-us/azure/aks/node-access)

 shaun@Azure:~/azure-cross-solution-network-architectures/aks/yaml/colors-ns$ kubectl get nodes